 Imagine a child shouting at you to do something, would you just give in to them?
 No!
 Hopefully you would wait until they were calm.
 It's the same approach.

-(Now if you are thinking “Well that won’t work with our little Rover, he NEVER gives up”, then there are a lot of other tips and tricks which will convince even the most stubborn barking dogs that it’s best to be quiet, which I’ve added at the end.)
+(Now, if you are thinking, “Well, that won't work with our little Rover; he NEVER gives up”, then there are a lot of other tips and tricks that will convince even the most stubborn barking dogs that it's best to be quiet, which I've added at the end.)

-In your dog’s eyes, there is danger that needs to be dealt with.
-It’s important to note that barking in the midst of danger stems from your dog’s protectiveness.
+Alarm barking is one that happens when your dog perceives danger.
+This type of barking stems from your dog's protectiveness.
 Dogs bark because they want to alert you or ward off the perceived harm.

-This can occur inside or outside the house.
+This can happen inside or outside the house.

-Whatever it is, imagine that there’s no need for your dog to respond with barking.
-And what we want to communicate to our dogs is “There is no need to bark.”
+Whatever it is, imagine that there's no need for your dog to bark non-stop.
+You know they need to understand that there's no need to bark.

 Your dog barks…